n-singha/PhysicalDesign_Workshop/README.md

 * Set up and hold time w.r.t ideal and real clocks.
 In the case of real clocks, the concept of clock jitter and clock skew comes to the picture.
 * Slack is met when the condition data required - data arrival time is positive i.e. no timing violation.
 ### 7.1 Lab instances:
 For timing analysis Opentimer tool is used.
-Steps involed
+Steps involved
 * the tool reads a std_cell.lib which is mentioned in the configuration file.
 A snapshot of this library is shown:
 ![](stdcell_lib.PNG)